 This old fashioned Mock Chicken recipe is a firm family favourite.
 All of my aunts and cousins will think of just one person when Mock Chicken is mentioned: our Nan MacDonald, Nana Ling‘s daughter.

 Nan Mac, as we all called her, would turn up at our family gatherings with both arms weighed down by her cooking.
-You could be sure that amongst the goodies, you’d find these two things: Mock Chicken and a perfectly baked and decorated sponge cake.
+You could be sure that amongst the goodies, you’d find these two things: a dish of Mock Chicken and a perfectly baked and decorated sponge cake.

 The Mock Chicken disappeared fast.
 Most of us didn’t know what went into, we just knew it tasted great piled on top of a Jatz cracker.

 It seems I may have found the source of this much-loved recipe in Nana Ling’s recipe book.
 A recipe for “Mock Fowl”.